Leftover holiday ham is reimagined as delicious Creamed Ham and is served alongside or over warm Sweet Buttermilk Cornbread!

 - In a large non-stick skillet, melt the butter over medium heat.
 Add the minced onion and the minced green bell pepper and sauté until light golden brown.

 - Sprinkle in the flour and cook the flour, whisking to break up any lumps, for 2 to 3 minutes.
 Flour mixture should have a pleasant nutty aroma.
+Whisk in ham stock until you achieve a nice, silky consistency.

 - Increase the heat.
 Add the milk slowly, whisking constantly until the mixture is thickened slightly.
 Reduce the heat to medium low.